Computer, internet and Wi-Fi access

 Public computers with free internet access and Microsoft Office applications are available to use at all libraries.

 You can book a computer for up to 2 hours per day in advance or on arrival if there's one available.
 To book over the phone please contact your local library.
-If you have a library card and password, you can book a PC online.
 If you're not a member of Bury Council Libraries yet, find out how to join.

 As we don't charge for use of the computers they can get busy, we therefore advise people to book in advance.
 We also ask that you abide by our computer access policy.